FIVE MOST SURPRISING FINDS

-Consider how the cruelest legal wealth extraction in America works.
-A state government authorizes a gambling operation.
-It places the outlets far more often in the poorest neighborhoods.
-It advertises with billboards disproportionately concentrated in low-income and minority neighborhoods.
-It prices a ticket at a level that is trivial to the rich and devastating to the poor.
+Consider how the cruelest legal wealth extraction in America actually works.
+A state government authorizes a gambling operation, then places the outlets far more often in the poorest neighborhoods and concentrates the billboards in low-income and minority areas.
+A ticket is priced at a level trivial to the rich and devastating to the poor.

-It retains about 30 to 40 cents of every dollar wagered.
-Then it announces, with the sanctimony that only government can muster, that the proceeds will fund education — the very education that the communities providing those proceeds are not receiving.
-This is the American state lottery system.
+The state keeps about 30 to 40 cents of every dollar wagered.
+Then it announces, with the sanctimony only government can muster, that the proceeds will fund education — the very education the communities providing those proceeds are not receiving.
+That is the American state lottery system.

-It is, by every measurable standard, the most efficient legal way to take wealth from Black neighborhoods ever devised.
-It operates in forty-five states with the full support of legislators who would never allow a casino in their own districts.
+By every measurable standard, it is the most efficient legal way to take wealth from Black neighborhoods ever devised, operating in forty-five states with the full support of legislators who would never allow a casino in their own districts.

 Families earning under $10,000 a year spend an average of $597 on lottery tickets — roughly 6% of their entire income.
 Black households spend twice the percentage of income on lottery products as white households.